The

 I want to mend D2's relationship with the City by:

-We will lift up our community by:
+We lift up our community by:

 Economic Justice